department-of-veterans-affairs/claims-attributes-api/README.md

 ## Technical Background

+- This project uses the [Poetry](https://python-poetry.org/) dependency management and packaging tool
 - It uses [git-lfs](https://git-lfs.github.com/) for storing large language modeling files
 - It uses [FastAPI](https://fastapi.tiangolo.com/) for quick generation of API documentation
+- It uses the [uvicorn-gunicorn-fastapi-docker](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) docker image as a base image to configure and run the ASGI server
 - It uses two pickled [Scikit-Learn](https://scikit-learn.org/stable/) model files, one for vectorizing input and another for associating claims text with numeric classifications

 ## Example Run